almibe/ligature-specification/ligature-http.md

 Returns:

 A list of Statements crudely encoded into JSON.
-See explaination of encoding above in the "Add Statement to Dataset" section.
+See the explanation of encoding above in the "Add Statement to Dataset" section.

 ```json
 [